nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Finds students whose names contain any of the given keywords.

 Format: `find_student KEYWORD [MORE_KEYWORDS]`
-* The search will be case-insensitive. e.g. searching `stonks` will match `STONKS`.
+* The search will be case-insensitive. e.g. searching `stonks` will match `STONKS`
-* Only the student’s name will be searched.
+* Only the student’s name will be searched
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* Only full words will be matched e.g. `Han` will not match `Hans`.
+* Only full words will be matched e.g. `Han` will not match `Hans`
-* Students matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* Students matching at least one keyword will be returned (i.e. `OR` search) e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 Example: